namespace-ee/react-calendar-timeline/README.md

 Everything passed here will be displayed above the right sidebar.
 Use this to display small filters or so.
 Defaults to `null`.

+## rightSidebarStack

+Add option to allow to stick right sidebar stick with left sidebar.

 ## dragSnap

 Snapping unit when dragging items.
 Defaults to `15 * 60 * 1000` or 15min.
 When so, the items will snap to 15min intervals when dragging.